openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It has been defined to address the following use cases:

 * Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Verifier using a redirect.
-* The Authorization Response size exeeds the URL length limits of user agents and the wallet is unable to, due to its application architecture, host an endpoint where the verifier can retrieve the response from.
+* The Authorization Response size exeeds the URL length limits of user agents, so the flows relying only on the redirects (such as Response Mode `fragment`) cannot be used.
+* The wallet is unable to, due to its application architecture, host an endpoint where the verifier can retrieve the response from, so the flows requiring Wallet backend (such as Response Mode `code`) cannot be used.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
-: In this mode, the Authorization Response is sent to the Verifier using a HTTP `POST` request to an endpoint controlled by the Verifier.
+: In this mode, the Authorization Response is sent to the Verifier using a HTTP POST request to an endpoint controlled by the Verifier.
 The Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.

 The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`:

 `response_uri`:
 : OPTIONAL.
 The URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
-The Response URI receives all parameters as defined by the respective Response Type.
+The Response URI receives all Authorization Response parameters as defined by the respective Response Type.
 When the `response_uri` parameter is present, the `redirect_uri` Authorization Request parameter MUST NOT be present.
 If the `redirect_uri` request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.

+// add text that "to help frontend identify the request and protect the backend "

 The following is a non-normative example of the payload of a Request Object with Response Mode `direct_post`: